Torus Quotients as Global Quotients by Finite Groups: Answering Question affirmatively for torus quotients

-For Bertini arguments in positive characteristic, it is important to restrict attention to the following class of morphisms. \begin{definition} A morphism $f:X\to Y$ of schemes is \emph{residually separable} if for all $x\in X$, the induced extension of residue fields $k(x)/k(f(x))$ is separable (i.e.~$\spec k(x)\to \spec {k(f(x))}$ is geometrically reduced).
+For Bertini arguments in positive characteristic, it is important to restrict to the following class of morphisms. \begin{definition} A morphism $f:X\to Y$ of schemes is \emph{residually separable} if for all $x\in X$, the induced extension of residue fields $k(x)/k(f(x))$ is separable (i.e.~$\spec k(x)\to \spec {k(f(x))}$ is geometrically reduced).
 A line bundle $\L$ on $X$ is called \emph{residually separable} if the map to projective space induced by some finite-dimensional base-point free linear system of $\L$ is residually separable.

-A morphism of Deligne-Mumford stacks is \emph{residually separable} if its geometric fibers have residually separable \'etale covers. \end{definition} By (\ref{res-sep:source}) and (\ref{res-sep:fibers}) of the following lemma, the definition of residually separable morphisms of Deligne-Mumford stacks is compatible with the definition for schemes.
+A morphism of Deligne-Mumford stacks $\X\to\Y$ is \emph{residually separable} if there exist \'etale covers $U\to\X$ and $V\to\Y$ with $U$ and $V$ schemes, and a residually separable morphism $f:U\to V$ over $\X\to\Y$. \end{definition} The following lemma shows that the definition of residually separable morphisms of Deligne-Mumford stacks is compatible with the definition for schemes. \begin{lemma} Let $f\colon X\to Y$, $g\colon Y\to Z$, and $h\colon Z'\to Z$ be morphisms of schemes. \begin{enumerate} \item If $f$ and $g$ are residually separable, then so is $g\circ f$. \item If $f$ is an \'etale cover, then $g$ is residually separable if and only if $g\circ f$ is. \item If $h$ is an \'etale cover, then $g$ is residually separable if and only if its pullback $g'\colon Y\times_Z Z'\to Z'$ is residually separable. \end{enumerate} \end{lemma} \begin{proof} By \cite[Lemma \href{http://math.columbia.edu/algebraic_geometry/stacks-git/locate.php?tag=035Z}{035Z} (2)]{stacks-project}, a scheme $W$ over a field $k$ is geometrically reduced if and only if $W\times_k V$ is reduced for all reduced $k$-schemes $V$.
+From this, (\ref{res-sep:comp}) follows easily.
+Since reducedness may be checked \'etale locally, we have (\ref{res-sep:source}).